Volume Calculator - Rectangles, Cubes

 Volume is how much of a liquid (or solid) the rectangular piece can hold.
 For example, in a fish tank, it's the number of gallons of water the tank holds.
 In a rectangular pottery casserole, it's the amount of dirt it could hold.
 To calculate the volume of a rectangle:

-The result of calculating the cylinder's volume is in cubic inches (or centimeters).
-Using the volume, the liquid capacity of the cylinder is calculated in several common metrics (ounces, pints, liters, etc.)
+The result of calculating the rectangle's volume is in cubic inches (or centimeters).
+Using the volume, the liquid capacity of the rectangle is calculated in several common metrics (cups, ounces, pints, litres, etc.)

 Note that the volume capacity will be slightly larger than required unless you measure from the inside walls of the container; Otherwise, the wall width for all sides are included in the calculation.